Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - **Aqua** and **Aura** are the only satellites from the NASA EOS (Earth Observation Satellites) constellation that still transmit DB, **Terra** still transmits dumps but the DB signal has been disabled in 09/2024 due to a power supply issue.
 - All satellites from this constellation have a null in their antenna's radiation pattern above a ~60° elevation
+- Aqua has a really poor type of FEC (Reed-solomon but no viterbi) which makes it require a quite high SNR for a decode.
 - Aura only transmits the OMI instrument which is very low rate
 - The dumps from these satellites are not implemented into SatDump (Encrypted?)